One ‘strike’ saved a child's life

 |Downloads:

-This work, One ‘strike’ saved a child's life [Image 2 of 2], by SrA Sabrina Fuller-Judd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, One ‘strike’ saved a child's life, by SrA Sabrina Fuller-Judd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.